Scottish Health Survey

 The survey moved to a core and modular structure from 2008.
 Core questions are asked every year and go to the whole sample.
 A rotating (biennial) module goes to a proportion of the sample - most of these questions are asked every second year although some are asked annually.

 Target population: The target population is people living in private households in Scotland.
-The age range has extended over the survey series: 16-64 years in 1995, 2-74 years in 1998, individuals of all ages from 2003.
+The age range has widened over the survey series: 16-64 years in 1995, 2-74 years in 1998, individuals of all ages from 2003.

-Availability of results and further information: National results from the 2017 survey were published in September 2018.
-Health board results for 2008-11 (combined) were published in June 2013.
+Availability of results and further information: National results from the 2013 survey were published in November 2024.
+The Scottish Health Survey dashboard summarises key indicators for Scotland (2008-2023) and NHS health board and local authority areas for combined years 2012-2015, 2013-2016, 2014-2017, 2015-2018, 2016-2019, 2017-2021, 2018-2022 and 2019-2023.
 Further information about the survey and all previous reports are available from the Scottish Health Survey website.
-The SHeS datasets are available from the Economic and Social Data Service.
-For further SHeS queries, email the SHeS team at ScottishHealthSurvey@scotland.gsi.gov.uk .
+The SHeS datasets are available from the UK Data Service.
+For further SHeS queries, email the SHeS team at ScottishHealthSurvey@scotland.gsi.gov.uk.